ninahonyango/VAPT/README.md

 #### 5.2 ✅ Launch Metaspoilt Framework

-After confirming that vsftpd 2.3.4 service is running, we launch Metaspoit Framework on Kali Linux.
+After confirming that vsftpd 2.3.4 service is running, I proceeded to launch Metaspoit Framework on Kali Linux.
 This was done by executing the following command:

 ```
 msfconsole